7RU7H/CTFs/TryHackMe/Markdown/Relevant/Relevant-WTFisTHIS.md

 There is AV on the box eating my binaries and being generally bad for my footholding

 ## AV Evasion - The Real Beyond Root Begins here

 And I do not even have to start the machine to have fun... or use the internet to do that much.

 - Binary patch something with shellcode
 - Automate the AV evasion - think about it
-- Shellter a sliver binary
+- Shellter a sliver binary - Sliver binary are so large this is just laughable
 - Mimikatz manually consider how an application would do this and cool ideas

+- C sharp stager to sliver beacon

 IDEAS
 - All filename names for: